Bulworth Review: Political Satire in the Age of Trump

 In between hors d’ouerves, Bulworth wreaks similar havoc at a debate, torpedoes his carefully programmed opponent and flippantly dismisses the media.
 Having come to terms with his suicide by homicide, Bulworth forces his opponent to react to the only true experience a leader will have to confront - the unexpected.
 When the American public sits ringside, it wants to see Trump blow through the carefully orchestrated political theater of the establishment candidate.
 While familiar names like Jeb and Hillary perform Kabuki theater, Trump pounds his chest in pro-wrestling fashion.

 But Trump misses THE crucial part of the equation - for all of the potential virtue that bluntness brings, it is nothing without empathy.
 Empathy is what Bulworth discovers as he hides from his own assassin in South Central.
-He witnesses how society treats those in the lowest-tax bracket and minorities.
-Bulworth’s final televised interview is not just reckless bomb-throwing and hard truths without a solution.
+He witnesses how society treats those in the lowest-tax bracket and the working class people of color.
+Bulworth’s final televised interview is not just reckless bomb-throwing or platitudes without solutions.
 His final plea is when candor is combined with empathy.
 Only then does Bulworth realize his wasted influence as an agent of change.
 He mourns for those lost years where he treated his position as a public privilege and not as what a politician really is: a public servant.

 We are mesmerized when Trump swings upward or wildly at either side.
-We wince and cringe when he swing down.
-He's a fighter and executive; a scion and an industrialist.
-But he is not - and will be the first to tell you - the he will never be a servant.
-What Donald Trump lacks is the experience of being middle-class, lower-class, working-class, or so impoverished, that you would do anything to build your station in life.
-For all the “straight-talk,” that is the ultimate disqualification.
+We wince and cringe when he makes contact.
+He's an industrialist CEO and a privileged scion.
+But he is not - and will be the first to tell you - and he will never be a servant.
+What Donald Trump lacks is the experience of being middle-class, working-class, or impoverished, that you would do anything to build your station in life.
+For all the “straight-talk,” this lack of experience is the ultimate disqualification.

 Bulworth, the film, is much like Bulworth the candidate.
 It's not a perfect, but it comes out of a stringent system (the studio system) and dares to be bold.
 It may be apocryphal, but it's said that Warren Beatty was able to get full creative control due to a threat to sue FOX when they backed out of distributing his film Dick Tracy.
 The movie's premise even in 1998 was not thought to be marketable (with even fewer of these kinds of movies being made now).
 It really is one of these films that grows into itself and - like most great satires - has accurately projected the future and foretold a depressing reality.